alexwills4/APWJS_FABA/README.md

 npm install passport-local-mongoose

 Run 'npm install' afterwards to confirm all are up to date.

+Run app.js to start the applicatiion. -> Go to localhost:3000
 ---------------------------------------------------------------------------------------------------
 ## AlexanderKohanik's Running Notes of changes w/Screenshots:
 (04/23/2023) entries -----------------------------------------------------------